graphsense/graphsense.github.io/documentation.md

 **Q: How can I get access to the GraphSense demo?**

-Just drop an email to [contact@graphsense.info](mailto:contact@graphsense.info) and briefly explain **who** you are and **why** you want access to our demo.
+Just drop an email to [contact@iknaio.com](mailto:contact@iknaio.com) and briefly explain **who** you are and **why** you want access to our demo.
 You will receive access credentials, and we will also sign you up for our public GraphSense users mailing list.

 <h4>Operation</h4>